varped/Olympic_Home_Advantage_Analysis/README.md

-# Crime-Prediction-Model
+# Summer-Olympics-Home-Advantage-Analysis
-ECS 111 Final project: Forecasting Crime with Contextual Features
+STA 141B Final Project: Analyzing Subjective vs. Objective Performance Trends in the Summer Olympics (1896–2016)

-This repository contains the Jupyter notebook for our ECS 111 Final Project.
-We built a machine learning pipeline to forecast crime in San Francisco using spatial, temporal, and environmental data.
+This repository contains the full analysis of the "Home Field Advantage" in the Summer Olympics.
+Our study specifically investigates whether host-nation success is more pronounced in judged sports (subjective) compared to timed/measured sports (objective).

 ## Files
 - `Access to our Interactive HeatMap based on our Model`: (https://varped.github.io/Crime-Prediction-Model/Crime_Prediction_HeatMap_Final.html)